-For prolonged storage, Sandostatin ampuls and multi-dose vials should be stored at refrigerated temperatures 2°C-8°C (36°F-46°F) and store in outer carton in order to protect from light.
-At room temperature, (20°C-30°C or 70°F-86°F), Sandostatin is stable for 14 days if protected from light.
+For prolonged storage, Sandostatin ampuls should be stored at refrigerated temperatures 2°C to 8°C (36°F to 46°F) and store in outer carton in order to protect from light.
+At room temperature (20°C to 30°C or 70°F to 86°F), Sandostatin is stable for 14 days if protected from light.
 The solution can be allowed to come to room temperature prior to administration.
 Do not warm artificially.
-After initial use, multiple-dose vials should be discarded within 14 days.
 Ampuls should be opened just prior to administration and the unused portion discarded.
 Dispose unused product or waste properly.